What's New!

 Severus; knowing that his two sons would have been the next emperors and that

-Septimius Severus had already given them wide responsibilities, these shrewd
+Septimius Severus had already given them official responsibilities, these shrewd

 tradesmen thought it wise to decorate the arch